chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 Regardless, perhaps in spite of this, we proceed.
 In order to make these features of Death emerge from the discourse, we will attempt to create an ontology of Death.
 In the first pass, we will extract from the philosophers and scientists who preceded us whatever we find useful and salient.
 In doing so we will formulate both a metaphysics and ontology of Death.

-Up to this point, we have been using language that lacks a precise definition.
-Philosophy necessarily emerges from the colloquial "_fuzziness_" of language.
-If philosophy has a purpose, then it is clarity.
+Up to this point, we have been using language that lacks precision.
+There is no way around this; Philosophy necessarily emerges from the colloquial "_fuzziness_" of language.
+If philosophy can be said to have a purpose, then it is clarity.
 With that in mind, the next few sections will provide, if not rigor, then precision.

 [^1]:
     It may be argued we sometimes assume the posture of _giving_ Death, i.e. the human activity of _sacrifice_, where we let ourselves die in service to something else.
 But, in this case, Death is not the _reason_ for the _sacrifice_, it is a consequence, but in an orthogonal direction to causality, so that we may even question whether the term "_consequence_" is appropriate.
 In sacrificing, we first apprehend the relations that bind the world with us in it, and how it is we may get to what we seek.
 If, in coming to an understanding of an action that will yield this, we realize we shall die during its course, that is irrelevant to the causality that links the antecedent to the consequent.
 Thus, we seek what is sought regardless of our Death.
 Reason enters into this analysis via the causal connection between things-as-they-are and things-as-they-will-be.
 Do not mistake the failure of psychology to predict the state of the world after our action as evidence of Death's presence in causality.
 Death does not touch the causality of this process, it merely haunts it as `epiphenomenon`, like the afterglow of logic; Death only serves to underscore the importance, as it relates to Being, of what is sought, like a punctuation mark that has no material effect on the content of a sentence yet alters its meaning entirely.
 Death is what happens during the course of `facticity`, comes to the world through `facticity`, yet is not, in and of itself, the `factical` relation, insofar that `facticity` refers to _my_ `Being-in-the-world`.
 Always is it thus: Death marks the end of the form.